 Pomeranian owners wishing to learn how to trim a Pomeranian at home will benefit from my many decades spent grooming Pomeranian hair.
 Most Pom owners want to learn how to trim a Pomeranian with scissors correctly.

 Trimming is done firstly for neatness and, in the show ring, to enhance a Pomeranian’s attributes and to minimize any faults.

 Great care must be taken when trimming any of the sables for the show ring.
 So much beauty can easily be lost if the color in the coat tips is heavily trimmed.

 Prior to commencing a full show trim, watch your Pomeranian running around and observe his faults and attributes.
 Think of ways to make the faults less obvious and, most importantly, ways to make the most of his attributes.
 Only trim a little at a time.

 Put your Pomeranian down on the floor and again watch him as he runs around.
-Checking the areas where more or less hair would be an advantage.
+Checking the areas with more or less hair would be an advantage.

 Show Pomeranian Scissor Cut Details